Fractural/FracturalStateScript/README.md

     - Requires more work to make a custom inspector for the NodeVarContainer as well as for scripts that need to use NodeVars.
 You can no longer just export a NodePath to received a NodeVar — you must have some sort of custom solution implemented instead.
       - How do you handle NodeVar renaming if it's not stored as a Node?
 Godot normally preserves NodePath references to a Node if the Node is renamed.
 But if we have our own NodeVarContainer, we'd have to make sure renames propagate.
       - We'd have to access dependencies of the StateScript PackedScene, and then try to rename the uses of the variable there — might get complicated.
+  - WIP
+- [ ] Make the NodeVars dictionary injectable by FracturalInject
+  - Maybe even rework Dependencies to use the NodeVar container.